patois/hexrays_scripts/arachno/Readme.md

 Add convenience hotkeys to IDA

+With the cursor placed on an identifier...

+* Ctrl-Shift-C: ...pressing this hotkey will copy the current identifier to the clipboard
-* Ctrl-Shift-F: with the cursor placed on an identifier, pressing this hotkey will open a browser tab with google results on the identifier
+* Ctrl-Shift-F: ...pressing this hotkey will open a browser tab with google results on the identifier
-* Ctrl-Shift-N: with the cursor placed on an identifier, pressing this hotkey will suggest the identifier as a new current function name
+* Ctrl-Shift-N: ...pressing this hotkey will suggest the identifier as a new current function name